-We use primarily with large mammals as a model species.
-This is because i) the landscape utilization of larger mammals matches the spatial scale on which the infrastructure is planned, ii) they are particularly demanding in terms of design and dimensions of mitigation measures such as fauna passages, iii) knowledge of these species are good, and the effects can be studied and quantified effectively, and iv) several other interests interact specifically on larger mammals.
+Large mammals were used as a primary model species.
+This was because i) the landscape utilization of larger mammals matches the spatial scale on which the infrastructure is planned, ii) they are particularly demanding in terms of design and dimensions of mitigation measures such as fauna passages, iii) knowledge of these species are good, and the effects can be studied and quantified effectively, and iv) several other interests interact specifically on larger mammals.

 Above is a model on the relationship between traffic volume and the barrier effect of traffic on wildlife, based on empirical accident data for unfenced roads.
 Notice the unimodal effect of traffic on accident numbers, suggesting a behavioral response i.e. avoidance of busy highways.

 The overarching issues during program periods I and II were: